Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Illustration

 \subsection{Results}

-In our setting, there is a total number of $2^5 = 64$ possible trajectories of the carbon price $Z$. {We select the lowest carbon price trajectory $\omega_{min}=(50, \ldots, 50)$ and the highest carbon price trajectory $\omega_{max}=(50, 75, 100, 125, 150, 175, 200)$ to plot the quantities of interest conditionally on $Z$ taking these paths.
+In our setting, there is a total number of $2^6 = 64$ possible trajectories of the carbon price $Z$.
+We select the lowest carbon price trajectory $\omega_{min}=(50, \ldots, 50)$ and the highest carbon price trajectory $\omega_{max}=(50, 75, 100, 125, 150, 175, 200)$ to plot the quantities of interest conditionally on $Z$ taking these paths.
 For comparison, we also solve the MFG model without common noise where the carbon price follows the (deterministic) trajectories $\omega_{min}$ and $\omega_{max}$ with probability 1.
 In the latter case, the agents know the exact trajectory of the carbon price which they use for choosing their stopping times, whereas in the stochastic case the realized carbon price trajectory is the same, but, when making their decisions, the agents take into account the risk of a carbon price rise at each date.
 The difference between the stochastic and deterministic case therefore quantifies the impact of climate policy uncertainty on the agents' behavior.

-In Figure \ref{error} we represent the log-log plot (base 10) of the exploitability of both the conventional and the renewable producers (i.e. the gain increase from switching to the best response, see \cite{dlt2022} for a definition in the LP approach), which shows that, at least empirically, the algorithm converges at the rate $O(N^{-1})$. }
+In Figure \ref{error} we represent the exploitabilities of the conventional and the renewable producers, that is, the gain of the agents from switching from the current iteration to the best response, in log-log scale (base 10), as function of the number of iterations.
+The exploitability is the standard measure of convergence for this type of algorithms (see \cite{dlt2022} for a precise definition in the LP approach), which shows how far the current iteration is from the optimum.
+For a convergent algorithm, the exploitability should tend to zero as function of the number of iterations, and from the graphs we see, at least empirically, that this happens at the rate of $O(N^{-1})$.

 {Figure \ref{capacity} shows the total installed capacity of conventional and renewable producers as function of time for our sample trajectories $\omega_{min}$ and $\omega_{max}$ of the carbon price, for the MFG without common noise, as well as the expectation over all possible trajectories of the carbon price.
 As expected, higher carbon prices lead to faster growth of renewable penetration and faster departures of conventional producers.
 In the presence of ``upward" uncertainty (when the carbon price is stochastic and follows the lowest carbon price trajectory $\omega_{min}$), the renewable power plants are built earlier, and the conventional capacity decreases faster than when the price follows the deterministic trajectory $\omega_{min}$, even if the realized carbon price trajectory is the same in both cases.
 When there is a credible possibility of a carbon price rise, even if this possibility is not realized, conventional producers exit the market to avoid the risk of paying a high carbon price, and renewable producers enter the market to benefit from potential opportunities created by the departure of the conventional producers.
 Similarly, in the presence of ``downward" uncertainty (when the carbon price is stochastic and follows the highest carbon price trajectory $\omega_{max}$), the conventional producers leave later, and the renewable plants are built later than with a deterministic trajectory.